The Santa Clause

-The Santa Clause is a 1994 American Christmas fantasy comedy film directed by John Pasquin and written by Leo Benvenuti and Steve Rudnick.
-The first installment in The Santa Clause franchise, it stars Tim Allen as Scott Calvin, an ordinary man who accidentally causes Santa Claus to fall from his roof to his death on Christmas Eve.
-(Note: The 2022 TV series The Santa Clauses retcons this event as an intentional action on Santa's part and shows him retiring to the afterlife.)
-When he and his young son, Charlie, finish the late St. Nick's trip and deliveries, they go to the North Pole where Scott learns that he must become the new Santa and convince those he loves that he is indeed Santa Claus.
+The Santa Clause is a 1994 American Christmas fantasy comedy film directed by John Pasquin, produced by Brian Reilly, Jeffrey Silver, and Robert Newmyer, and written by the writing team of Leo Benvenuti and Steve Rudnick.
+The first installment in The Santa Clause franchise, it stars Tim Allen as Scott Calvin, a divorced marketing executive who accidentally causes Santa Claus to fall from his roof to his presumed death on Christmas Eve, (Note: The 2022 TV series The Santa Clauses retcons this event as an intentional action on Santa's part and shows him retiring to the afterlife.) inadvertently agreeing to a contract that forces him to take up the mantle.

-The Santa Clause premiered at Hollywood on November 5, 1994, and was theatrically released in the United States on November 11.
-It grossed $190 million worldwide, and received positive reviews from critics, and it has since become a Christmas-time staple among viewers.
+The Santa Clause premiered at the Village Theater in Westwood on November 5, 1994, and was theatrically released by Buena Vista Pictures Distribution in the United States on November 11.
+It grossed $190.5 million worldwide against a $22 million budget, and received positive reviews from critics, and it has since become a Christmas-time staple among viewers.
 Its success led to two sequels, The Santa Clause 2 (2002) and The Santa Clause 3: The Escape Clause (2006), both of which were commercially successful despite the former's mixed and the latter's negative reception.
 The franchise continued with a follow-up series, The Santa Clauses, which premiered November 16, 2022 on Disney+.

-The film was originally going to be released under the Hollywood Pictures banner, but following positive test screenings among children, it was transferred to the Walt Disney Pictures banner.